Yueh-Ting Lee: Life and Career

-Prior to Southern Illinois University Carbondale, Dr. Lee was a professor and an administrator as an academic chair at Minnesota State University and as the Dean of College of Arts and Sciences at Minot State University, North Dakota and at the University of Toledo, Ohio.

-Lee has produced 12 scholarly books and approximately 120 referenced journal articles and peer-reviewed book chapters.
-His work is funded by various private, federal and state agencies.
-As a social scientist and evolutionary researcher, he has taught courses in psychology and cultural and ethnic studies for years at various colleges and universities in the United States of America.
-In addition to teaching, research, and administrative services, Dr. Lee has performed consulting and training services for multinational corporations and public agencies both in the US and in China.
-These services include such areas as cultural competency, differences appreciation, and conflict management.

 Research

 Dr. Lee's research has centered on categorical knowledge, cultural stereotypes, stereotype accuracy, human beliefs and evolutionary psychology, and personality psychology since early 1990s.
 His research has dealt with the accuracy and validity in human categorical perceptions and judgments, including cultural stereotypes and stereotyping.

 Dr. Lee's work has addressed various ethnic and cultural identity conflicts and justice for years, both in the US and around the world with a focus on victimized or disadvantaged groups.

 Dr. Lee's recent research include Daoism, evolution, human beliefs and meanings.
 Dr. Lee and Dr. Holt produced a volume entitled Dao and Daoist Ideas for Scientists, Humanists and Practitioners - which addresses that Daoism not only as a philosophy or religion but also as a practical way of life related to all aspects of human beings and the natural environment.

 He has conducted field research on American Indian beliefs and ancient East Asian beliefs (e.g., totemic psychology, shamanic psychology) for approximately 15 years both by working with Ojibwa (in MI, MN and ND), Dakota, Lakotas, Nakota, Hidatsa, Arikara and Mandan (in ND and SD), Native Alaskan tribes, and other tribes in Americas and by working with various ethnic groups in China and other parts of Asia.